-During the quarter ended June 30, 2020, a \$0.2 million non-cash income tax benefit was recorded related to the impairment of the CDX-3379 IPR&D asset.
+A \$0.2 million non-cash income tax benefit was recorded related to the impairment of the CDX-3379 IPR&D asset in the second quarter of 2020.

 LIQUIDITY AND CAPITAL RESOURCES

 Our cash equivalents are highly liquid investments with a maturity of three months or less at the date of purchase and consist primarily of investments in money market mutual funds with commercial banks and financial institutions.
 We maintain cash balances with financial institutions in excess of insured limits.
 We do not anticipate any losses with respect to such cash balances.
 We invest our excess cash balances in marketable securities, including municipal bond securities, U.S. government agency securities and high-grade corporate bonds that meet high credit quality standards, as specified in our investment policy.
 Our investment policy seeks to manage these assets to achieve our goals of preserving principal and maintaining adequate liquidity.